What is Cocaine?

 Cocaine is many things.

-It can be a white powder, a very strong stimulant that can be abused to create euphoria, confidence, alertness and energy.
+It can be a white powder, a very strong stimulant that can be abused to create euphoria, confidence, alertness, and energy.
 In its powder form, it can be snorted or it can be dissolved and injected.
 If you mix it with a flammable solvent, you can separate out the intoxicating elements from the impurities and inhale the vapors.
 This is referred to as “freebasing” cocaine.

 Powder cocaine is also an expensive, addictive drug that can cause people to spend tens of thousands of dollars in a short period of time.
-It can become part of high-intensity, high-spending lifestyle that may also include alcohol consumption and prostitutes.
+It can become part of a high-intensity, high-spending lifestyle that may also include alcohol consumption and prostitutes.

 Cocaine is a drug that may be used in binges.
 It is not a long-lasting drug so a person who wishes to stay high for a long time period must abuse cocaine again and again.
 He or she may soon have to consume more with each dose as a tolerance is developed.
 This escalating use can result in personality changes including irritability, panic attacks, paranoia and even psychosis with accompanying hallucinations.